Roger Moore — The Debonair Bond

 Killer fish Close enough

 Jane SeymourThis is pure fun Bond.
 It has THE cinematic boat chase until The World is Not Enough and all the firefights the franchise is known for.
 But what won me over to this new Bond was how elegant he is while never coming close to being a gentleman.
-He's colder than he's ever been before.
+Bond is colder than he's ever been before.
 He fucks a girl after he's figured out she's on the other side, and when he's done, he sticks a gun in her ribs.
 He wasn't trying to delay her or win her over.
 He just wanted a quick fuck before getting down to business.
 She reacts to his death threat by squeaking out in disbelief, "You wouldn't, you couldn't.
 Not after what we've just done."
 To which he replies, "Well, I wouldn't have done it before."
 Beautiful.
 Similarly, with Solitaire, who values her maidenhead as the key to her prophetic abilities, Bond tricks her into spreading her legs with a fixed deck of cards.
 Not exactly the actions of a 1940s or '50s screen hero.
 Ah, but who can blame him?
 Jane Seymour is lovely, and Solitaire is the greatest of the babe-in-distress Bond girls.

 Sins (What does this mean?)